MicrosoftDocs/sdk-api/sdk-api-src/content/textstor/nn-textstor-itextstoreanchor.md

 ## -description

-The ITextStoreAnchor interface is implemented by a <a href="https://docs.microsoft.com/windows/desktop//WinAuto/microsoft-active-accessibility">Microsoft Active Accessibility</a> client and is used by the TSF manager to manipulate text streams. <a href="https://msdn.microsoft.com/7488e29e-3409-4db3-98b4-f3438ad7c94e">Ranges</a> of text within a stream are delimited by <a href="https://www.bing.com/search?q=anchor">anchor</a> objects. these anchor objects are exposed and manipulated by the <a href="https://msdn.microsoft.com/a7d52959-8386-464f-958d-c870f286b265">IAnchor</a> interface.
+The ITextStoreAnchor interface is implemented by a <a href="_msaa_microsoft_active_accessibility_start_page">Microsoft Active Accessibility</a> client and is used by the TSF manager to manipulate text streams. <a href="https://msdn.microsoft.com/7488e29e-3409-4db3-98b4-f3438ad7c94e">Ranges</a> of text within a stream are delimited by <a href="ranges.htm">anchor</a> objects. these anchor objects are exposed and manipulated by the <a href="https://msdn.microsoft.com/a7d52959-8386-464f-958d-c870f286b265">IAnchor</a> interface.

-An application can obtain an instance of this interface with <a href="https://docs.microsoft.com/windows/desktop//WinAuto/microsoft-active-accessibility">Microsoft Active Accessibility</a>.
+An application can obtain an instance of this interface with <a href="_msaa_microsoft_active_accessibility_start_page">Microsoft Active Accessibility</a>.
 The interface ID is IID_ITextStoreAnchor.

 To use the application character position (ACP) model for text manipulation, use <a href="https://msdn.microsoft.com/21e011f7-6791-4eb9-85c9-18bd10107119">ITextStoreACP</a> instead.